 Boogie’s Buddy Race: Tie up your running shoes for the 5-mile race to benefit the Buddy Program, the Roaring Fork Valley’s youth mentoring program.
 Race info and registration

-AVSC 4th of July Picnic: Play some volleyball and enjoy a few cold ones from 12:00 p.m. to 3:00 p.m. in Koch Park.
+AVSC 4th of July BBQ: Enjoy some games, bouncy castles, and a few cold ones from 12:00 p.m. to 3:00 p.m. in Koch Park.
 It’s all for a good cause: the nonprofit Aspen Valley Ski and Snowboard Club.

 Aspen Music Festival and School Free Concert: What the 4th of July without the patriotic favorites?
 Here them for free in the Benedict Music Tent at 4:00 p.m.

-Fireworks Extravaganza over Aspen Mountain: The grand finale of the day kicks off at 9:15 p.m. weather permitting.
-Enjoy the spectacular show and feel proud to be an American—in Aspen.
+Laser Light Show: The grand finale of the day kicks off at 9:15 p.m.
+Enjoy the spectacular show in Wagner Park and feel proud to be an American—in Aspen.

 Ever celebrated the 4th of July in Aspen?
 What’s your favorite part?